Bangladesh: Nearly 100 dead, more injured in protests – DW – 08/05/2024

 Over the past month, more than 200 people have been killed, thousands injured and about 10,000 arrested in connection with the protests.

-Government critics, along with human rights groups, accuse Hasina's government of using excessive force to stamp out the movement, which it denies.
+Government critics, along with human rights groups, have accused Hasina's government of using excessive force to stamp out the movement, which it has denied.

-The unrest is the biggest test for Hasina since she won a fourth straight term in January elections boycotted by the main opposition Bangladesh Nationalist Party.
+The unrest is the biggest test for Hasina since she won a fourth straight term in a January election boycotted by the main opposition Bangladesh Nationalist Party.

-The 76-year-old Hasina has ruled Bangladesh with an iron fist since 2009.
-She is accused by rights groups of misusing state institutions to entrench her hold on power and stamp out dissent.
+The 76-year-old Hasina has ruled Bangladesh since 2009.
+She has been accused by rights groups of misusing state institutions to entrench her hold on power and stamp out dissent.

 lo,mm/rmt (AFP, AP, dpa, Reuters)